 Last night, just before nine o’clock, I decided my daughter and son-in-law had to have a celebration cake for their tenth wedding anniversary.
 I drove to the nearest town, fifteen minutes away, where the supermarkets stay open until late every night of the week as it’s a popular tourist town.
 I’d made a list and enjoyed finding each item, and deleting it off my phone list in notes as I wandered the aisles.
 Initially I’d thought to use peaches scented with orange flower water to make the cake, but the peaches were too green, not at all enticing.
 Further along the stand lay a heap of apricots, yellow with a rosy blush and smelling ripe and delicious.
 I had to buy them, thinking a delicate dash of rosewater and almond meal would be quite special.
 Baking is working by chance with what’s available.
 You make temporary plans, yet in the end it’s the best produce found that determines the outcome.

 This cake is vegan, sugar free, dairy free and with a gluten free option.
 It’s texture is light due to several ingredients.
-While the baking powder and apple cider vinegar raises the flour, and the ground chia seeds bind the mixture, it’s the stiffly whipped aquafaba (from chickpea water) that lightens and aerates the texture.
-The use of aquafaba creates a vegan cake unlike others.
-The typical dense vegan cake is no more when using aquafaba.
+While the baking powder and apple cider vinegar raises the flour, and the ground chia seeds bind the mixture, it’s the chickpea water that lightens and aerates the texture creating a vegan cake unlike others.
+The typical dense vegan cake is no more when using chickpea water.
 I use chilled coconut cream that's been left in the fridge overnight, whipped with stevia and vanilla bean pulp for icing.
 Who would have thought that it's more delicious than icing frosting!

 · The health benefits of apricots include its ability to treat indigestion, constipation, earaches, fever, skin diseases, cancers, and anemia.
 Apricots also help improve heart health, and treat strained muscles and wounds.
 It is also believed that apricots are good for skin care, which is why it makes an important addition to various cosmetics.
 Furthermore, apricots have the ability to reduce cholesterol levels, prevent the deterioration of vision, aid in weight loss, treat respiratory conditions, boost bone strength, and maintain electrolyte balance in the body.